PhilT/machines/README.markdown

 ---------------------------------------

 This is the second major version.
 The first was more of a proof of concept and it worked.
 This version is much more flexible and extendable.
-Much better documented and easier (I hope) to get started.
+Better documentation and easier (I hope) to get started.
 It is currently under development but we are very close to rolling out a beta.

 Goals